ouspg/CloudAndNetworkSecurity/2. Network Security & Web Application Testing/README.md

 ### VPN setup and configuration for remote access

 Virtual Private Networks (VPNs) have become a core feature of establishing secure connections between devices/networks.
-(To-Do: write interesting task description related to creating a VPN tunnel so that "employees" can connect to the "company network=internal network" from external networks so they can work remotely.)
+Most IT companies of today use these kinds of approaches for remote connections to their internal networks.

 ### **A) Research and describe three different VPN types and their differences.**